Issue Brief

 Congressional Action

-The IIJA also established a $2.5 billion grant program to deploy publicly accessible EV charging infrastructure, along with hydrogen fueling, propane fueling, and natural gas fueling infrastructure, with half of the funding set aside to deploy infrastructure along DOT designated Alternative Fuel Corridors.
-The other half of the overall funding in this program is for “community grants,” which can be used to deploy fueling infrastructure in public locations, including parking facilities, public buildings, schools, and parks.
-APPA supported this provision’s inclusion in the infrastructure law and previously supported similar standalone legislation, led by Environment & Public Works Committee Chairman Tom Carper (D-DE) during the 116th Congress.
-Public power utilities will be eligible to apply for these grants.
+The IIJA also established a $2.5 billion Charging and Fueling Infrastructure Discretionary Grant Program (CFI Program) to deploy publicly accessible EV charging infrastructure, along with hydrogen, propane, and natural gas fueling infrastructure.
+Half of the funding is set aside to deploy infrastructure along DOT-designated Alternative Fuel Corridors under the Corridor Program.
+The other half of the overall CFI Program funding is for the Community Program, which can be used to deploy fueling infrastructure in public locations, including parking facilities, public buildings, schools, and parks.
+Public power utilities are eligible to apply for these grants, and several received grant funding during the first round of CFI.

 Finally, the Inflation Reduction Act (IRA)(P.L.
-117-169), which was signed into law in August 2022, made several changes to tax policy impacting EVs and EV charging infrastructure.
+117-169) made several changes to tax policy impacting EVs and EV charging infrastructure.
 The law extended the Alternative Fuel Vehicle Refueling Property Credit (26 U.S.C.
 30C) through 2032.
 It also made significant changes to the New Qualified Plug-in Electric Drive Motor Vehicles Credit (26 U.S.C.
 30D).
 The 30D credit, which no longer phases out following the sale of 200,000 EVs per manufacturer, now includes a cap on the retail price of the vehicle and an income limit for purchasers.
 The $7,500 credit also includes requirements for a vehicle’s battery to be manufactured or assembled in North America and for the critical minerals used in the battery to come from the U.S. or certain allied countries.
+These requirements have gone into effect for EVs purchased on or after April 18, 2023.
 The IRA also created a tax credit of up to $4,000 for the purchase of used electric vehicles.